zus-dev/q3docs/notes.md

   // function to be called after thinkDelayMillis; for example: G_ExplodeMissile bolt->think = thinkCallback;

-  // the type of event to be triggered (used in AI for determining threat level of object; and in the client to determine model, sounds etc) bolt->s.eType = ET_MISSILE;
+  // the type of event to be triggered
+  // used in AI for determining threat level of object;
+  // and in the client to determine model, sounds etc bolt->s.eType = ET_MISSILE;

   // "entity->r.currentOrigin instead of entity->s.origin" (see g_public.h)